margaretsobota/drj/README.md

 ### `/`

 - App dashboard
-- "Login" and "Register" buttons both lead to `/surveyForm0` page, which begins to Citizen Journey Map process
+- `Login` and `Register` buttons both lead to `/surveyForm0` page, which begins to Citizen Journey Map process
-- includes original art by Daniela and ENJ logo
-- "Login" or "Register" button creates new `mapRef` data object and saves it to Firebase database
+- `Login` or `Register` button creates new `mapRef` data object and saves it to Firebase database

 ### `/surveyForm0`

 - First survey page and beginning of Citizen Journey Map process
 - Asks demographic information about gender, age, and household income
-- "Previous" button goes to `/`
+- `Previous` button goes to `/`
-- "Next" button goes to `/surveyForm1` only when all questions have been answered
+- `Next` button goes to `/surveyForm1` only when all questions have been answered

 ### `/surveyForm1`

 - Second survey page and continuation of Citizen Journey Map process
 - Asks demographic information about education level, residence city, and kilometers traveled
-- "Previous" button goes to `/surveyForm0`
+- `Previous` button goes to `/surveyForm0`
-- "Next" button goes to `/surveyForm2` only when all questions have been answered
+- `Next` button goes to `/surveyForm2` only when all questions have been answered

 ### `/surveyForm2`

 - Final survey page and continuation of Citizen Journey Map process
 - Asks demographic information about legal representation, legal process type, and court distirct
-- "Previous" button goes to `/surveyForm1`
+- `Previous` button goes to `/surveyForm1`
-- "Next" button goes to `/confirmationPage` only when all questions have been answered
+- `Next` button goes to `/confirmationPage` only when all questions have been answered

 ### `/confirmationPage`
 - Lists user's answers to all survey questions
 - Allows user to verify survey responses before moving on to data entry phase of Citizen Journey Map process
-- "No... go back button" goes back to `/surveyForm2`
+- `No... go back` button goes back to `/surveyForm2`
-- "Yes!
-Continue" button saves demographic information to `demographics` key of `mapRef` data object and saves to Firebase database
+- `Yes!
+Continue` button saves demographic information to `demographics` key of `mapRef` data object and saves to Firebase database
-- "Yes!
-Continue" also goes to `/mapForm` data entry page
+- `Yes!
+Continue` also goes to `/mapForm` data entry page

 ### `/mapForm`
-- data entry portion of Citizen Journey Map process
+- Data entry portion of Citizen Journey Map process
-- populates page with one `PhaseForm` for each of the seven pre-defined phases
+- Populates page with one `PhaseForm` for each of the seven pre-defined phases
-- phases defined in `MapForm.js` file
+- Phases defined in `MapForm.js` file
-- populates each `PhaseForm` with one `StepForm` by default
+- Populates each `PhaseForm` with one `StepForm` by default
-- Each `StepForm` allows users to enter title, description, rating, and stepTime information
+- Each `StepForm` allows users to enter title, description, sentiment rating, and stepTime information
 - Each `PhaseForm` has an "AddStep" button that adds a new step to the current `PhaseForm`
 - Each `StepForm` has a delete button that removes the current step from the `PhaseForm`
 - At the bottom of the page, the "Save" button saves user-entered information to `phases` key of `mapRef` data object and saves to Firebase database
-- The "Save" button updates database to reflected newly added or deleted steps
+- The `Save` button updates database to reflected newly added or deleted steps
-- The "Close Process" button directs user back to the `/` dashboard and terminates the Citizen Journey Map process
+- The `Close Process` button directs user back to the `/` dashboard and terminates the Citizen Journey Map process
-- The "Journey Map" button performs the same functions as the "Save" button and redirects to the `/map' page
+- The `Journey Map` button performs the same functions as the `Save` button and redirects to the `/map' page

 ### `/map`
--
+- Last step of Citizen Journey Map process
+- Displays a visual Citizen Journey map based on the user-entered information from the `/mapForm` page
+- Horizontal axis displays the seven pre-defined phases
+- Vertical axis represents the user's sentiment rating of each step in the process
+- Each step is given a symbol based on which phase it is associated with and the title of the step is displayed above it
+- Upon hovering over each step, the description of the step appears in a white box below the step's symbol
+- The `Download PDF` button saves a PDF version of the Citizen Journey Map to the user's local desktop

+## Firebase Overview

+## React Overview

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run:

-### `yarn start`
+#### `yarn start`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.